Types of Employment Discrimination

 DISPARATE IMPACT CLAIMS

 Disparate impact claims focus on an employer’s facially neutral policy that has a significant disparate impact on a protected group.
 For example, employers that use certain aptitude tests, physical requirements (for example, lifting or stamina), or degree requirements, may be subject to a disparate impact claim if the requirements disproportionately impact the members of a protected class.
-Disparate impact claims are typically filed on a class-wide basis representing all employees who disparately impacted by the facially neutral employment policy.
+Disparate impact claims are typically filed on a class-wide basis representing all employees who are disparately impacted by the facially neutral employment policy.